 Sorry folks, there are no shortcuts.
 Achieving your life’s purpose is hard work!
 Good, fulfilling, and meaningful hard work.
-We also know life is hectic and there is no way our carefully laid plans and newly found wingman are going to synchronise perfectly with the real world.
-So, we need to make sure we are realistic and that we adjust our activities week to week.
-We get sick, we have work and family demands, and the gazillion distractions that come with a digital age!
-However, no matter what you do, even if it’s FIVE MINUTES, do a little something that aligns to “The Big One”.
+We also know that life is hectic and there is no way that our carefully laid plans and newly found wingman are going to synchronise perfectly with the real world.
+So, we need to make sure we are realistic and that we adjust our activities from week to week.
+We get sick, we have work and family demands, and the gazillion other distractions that come with a digital age!
+However, no matter what you do, even if it’s five minutes, do a little something that aligns with “The Big One”.

-You will FAIL along the way to achieving this big goal.
-It’s GUARANTEED!!
-That’s a GOOD thing and you’ll need to learn to enjoy riding the failure train.
+You will fail along the way to achieving this big goal.
+Unfortunately, it’s guaranteed!
+But it’s actually a good thing and you’ll need to learn to enjoy riding the failure train.
 “Enjoy failure?”
 I can imagine you saying that right now, so let me clarify.
-Every time you fail, you learn a lesson and it’s these lessons you will learn to love.
+Every time you fail, you learn a lesson and it’s through these lessons that you will learn to love.
 Here’s another life hack, they’ll also make you a more interesting person to be around!

 To capture these lessons and to stop repeating the same mistakes again and again, you need to Deebs.
 What’s Deebs?
 Shh, I am going to share with you a little fighter pilot secret that was developed over 60 years ago and it’s so good it’s still used today.
 For me personally and outside of wearing a uniform it also allowed me to learn about happiness, financial independence, and life in general.
 Big Stuff.
 It’s called “Debriefing”.
 If that’s a little too CIA for you, we used to call it a Deba or my favourite, Deebs.
 It’s the best way to learn from failure and ensure success.